 How will you restore normal online project operation?
-How will you rollback to certain system’s state if you need that?
-The answer on all of the previous questions is the same: restore it from backup (-s).
+How will you rollback to a certain system’s state if you need that?
+The answer to all of the previous questions is the same: restore it from backup (-s).

-How are you going to take care of the server so it won’t get to the overload at all?
+How are you going to take care of the server so it won't get overloaded at all?
 And how to implement this so the live customers, currently visiting your site, won’t even notice the change?
 Btw that’s just what our clients usually ask us to do: zero downtime.

 Website / server / software updates

 Timely integration of all available updates prevents hacks and intrusions in 90% of the cases.
-The biggest backdoor, and you’ll laugh, the most easy one – it’s an open vulnerability or bottleneck in previous software version.
+The biggest backdoor and you’ll laugh, the easiest one - it’s an open vulnerability or bottleneck in the previous software version.
 Why do you think developers of various products and tools we use constantly deliver new and new patches and modifications?
-Because hacking never sleeps…)
+Because hacking never sleeps...)

-Now let me explain regarding single fix that can or cannot solve the problem once and for all… Unfortunately many problems can’t solved once and for all.
-They can’t even be called problems, they are more related to system’s maintenance, as well as maintenance of the car from time to time.
+Now let me explain regarding a single fix that can or cannot solve the problem once and for all...
+Unfortunately, many problems can’t be solved once and for all.
+They can’t even be called problems, they are more related to the system’s maintenance, as well as the maintenance of the car from time to time.

 Solvation of such issues can be automated, but not for all possible cases.
-Our team accomplished to implement some cool and fully independent solutions, which allow the system to clean up its own mess, where it’s possible.
+Our team accomplished implementing some cool and fully independent solutions, which allow the system to clean up its own mess, where it’s possible.